-The minor in mathematics is not available to students pursuing the Actuarial Science major or the Applied Math and Computer Science degree.
+The minor in mathematics is not available to students pursuing the Actuarial Science major, the Applied Math and Computer Science degree, or the Bachelor of Science in Data Science.
 Students who wish to complete both a minor in mathematics and Actuarial Science must complete at least an additional 6 credits of upper division courses in Math/Mthstat/ActSci courses not required by the Actuarial Science minor.

 The College of Letters and Science requires that students attain at least a 2.0 GPA on all credits in the minor attempted at UWM.
 In addition, student must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
 The minor is available as a post-baccalaureate option for students who have graduated.

 Advising for the minor takes place within the department by a faculty member or staff member.
 Follow the steps using the "Declare a Minor" button on the department’s website which may include instructions on how to select a faculty advisor if there is more than one to choose from.

 Students who already have an L&S college advisor because their degree plan is in L&S can discuss the minor with them as well since they will be familiar with any minor in L&S. Students who are working on a degree from a UWM college other than the College of Letters & Science will not need an L&S college advisor for just a minor and one will not be assigned.
 These students should work with the faculty or staff advisor they receive as part of the minor declaration process or contact the department directly for assistance.